 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is inflammation or infection of your sinuses.
 It is most often caused by a virus.
 Acute sinusitis may last up to 12 weeks.
 Chronic sinusitis lasts longer than 12 weeks.
-Recurrent sinusitis is when you have 3 or more episodes of sinusitis in 1 year.
+Recurrent sinusitis means you have 4 or more times in 1 year.

 Common symptoms include the following:

 - Pain, pressure, redness, or swelling around the forehead, cheeks, or eyes

 - Thick yellow or green discharge from your nose